A superb whole team performance saw the girls turn around a 4-2 deficit at half time into a 6-5 victory.

 · Each house will play each other once over the course of the Spring term.

-· Each match will last 15 minutes comprising of X5 3 minute rounds.
+· Each match will comprise of X6 3-minute rounds.

 · Each team will be made up of 12 players per side and must include at least one representative from year 3, 4, 5 and 6.

 · A team will receive 1 point at the end of a match if their representative is in the ‘king square’ when the 3 minute games have elapsed,